Overview

 What is the web archiving program?

-The University of Melbourne's Web Archiving Program captures and preserves over 300 University websites using the Internet Archive’s Archive-It service.
+Since 2008, the University of Melbourne's Web Archiving Program has captured and preserved over 800 University websites using the Internet Archive’s Archive-It service.

-The program is administered by Records & Information.
+The program is currently administered by Records & Information.

 How is content captured?